JohnMurray/laces/NOTES.md

 ---

-# STD Lib Analysis
+# Std Lib Analysis

-I'd like to do a static-analysis of each gem to see what libraries and classes from the STD Lib are being used.
-I think it would be interesting to compare some STD Lib packages to some popular gems out there.
+I'd like to do a static-analysis of each gem to see what libraries and classes from the Std Lib are being used.
+I think it would be interesting to compare some Std Lib packages to some popular gems out there.
-This could lead to some interesting findings suggesting that some libraries should come out of std lib and some gems should be included (or at least focused upon for performance).
+This could lead to some interesting findings suggesting that some libraries should come out of Std Lib and some gems should be included (or at least focused upon for performance).

 This is going to be much harder than what I am currently doing as I will need to obtain the source for each gem and run it through some type of parser to get the AST at which point I would walk through it and determine what is being used.
-I'll also need to identify all of the classes/modules that come from the STD Lib some way or another.
+I'll also need to identify all of the classes/modules that come from the Std Lib some way or another.